yar0d/mausritter-sheet/README.md

 - Drag'n'drop in grit.
 - Drag'n'drop in bank, retrieving item from bank cost 1% of its price.
 - History of dices and other actions.
 - Save and load whole character sheet from local storage.
 10 slots are available.
+All data is saved in your browser, no server is needed.
 - Import / Export of character sheet.
+Use this to load a character into another browser.

 See [TODO.md](./src/TODO.md) for incomming features :-)